lukeskywalkerhq/Presonus-MQTT-Bridge/README.md

 If you have multiple images running, be sure to change the model and the client id.
 Model needs to be different and makes to change to how it performs, clientID just needs to be a random set of letters and numbers

+Make sure you have a mqtt broker running, HomeAssistant has several in the add-ons section

  ## ToDo

 Meter Data is still not working